pharo-contributions/clap-st/src/Clap-Core.package/ClapMismatch.class/README.md

-I am a class which represents a failed match
+I represent a class which represents a failed match.